uw-cmg/MAST/doc/source/3_0_inputfile.rst

 *  copy_file <filename> <copy_to_filename>
 *  softlink_file <filename> <softlink_to_filename>
 *  copy_fullpath_file <full path file name> <copy_to_filename>: This method is for copying some system file like //home/user/some_template, not an ingredient-specific file
-*  write_ingred_input_file <filename> <allowed file> <delimiter>: The allowed file specifies an allowed keywords file in $MAST_INSTALL_PATH/MAST/ingredients/programkeys.
+*  write_ingred_input_file <filename> <allowed file> <uppercase keywords> <delimiter>: The allowed file specifies an allowed keywords file in $MAST_INSTALL_PATH/MAST/ingredients/programkeys.
 Use "all" to put any non-mast keywords into the input file.
+Use 1 to uppercase all keywords, or 0 otherwise.
 Leave off the delimiter argument in order to use a single space.
 *  no_setup: Does nothing.
 Useful when you want to specifically specify doing nothing.
 *  no_update: Does nothing (but, does accept the child name it is given).
 Useful when you want to specify doing nothing for a child update step.
 *  run_command: <command string, including all arguments>: This method allows you to run a python script.
 The python script may take in string-based arguments.
 Please stick to common text characters.
 For example, ``mast_run_method run_command "//home/user/myscripts/my_custom_parsing.py overhill overdale 25"``, where the number 25 will actually be passed into sys.argv as a string.
 Some useful scripts are found in ``$MAST_INSTALL_PATH/MAST/utility`` and described in ref:`6_0_tools`; however, not all scripts are suitable for run_command.
+(Instead of using run_command, use the mast_exec keyword and the mast_run_method run_singlerun in order to submit to the queue.)

 You may also choose to write your own methods.